nomocas/babelute/manual/theory.md

 I recommend to (quick) read : https://fr.slideshare.net/marcoewobben/fact-oriented-modeling-in-10-steps

-As Babelute first aim is to catch pure information in DSL's sentences, without knowing all sort of things that will be applied/extracted from those sentences, Babelute is mainly suited to handle Descriptive DSL, and Fact Oriented DSL is a good ideal to have in mind when developing such languages.
-Even if descriptive doesn't mean necessary Fact Based, is often a point of view :
+As Babelute first aim is to catch pure information in DSL's sentences, without knowing all sort of things that will be applied/extracted from those sentences, Babelute is mainly suited to handle Descriptive DSL.
+And Fact Oriented DSL is a good ideal to have in mind when developing such languages.
+Of course descriptive doesn't mean necessary Fact Based and there is other way to describe things.

 But there is other possible orientations : Behavioural or Structural.